 Wherever possible, assign tasks to people that reflect their ambitions.
 If your delivery team can see a way of furthering their own career and personal development aspirations through the change effort, they will be all the more motivated to achieve the change.
 This goes for suppliers too.

 Build relationships that allow for mutual benefit to be derived from successful delivery.

 You should ensure that your governance procedures keep the team tied to the business agenda, clearly linking team effort to the goals of the overall business.
 If changes do occur, make sure you explain the rationale and context so that your delivery team is in tune with the need to change.

 You need to ensure that your delivery team has the opportunity to succeed.
 So make sure they have the time and resources required and show your ongoing commitment and enthusiasm for their effort every day.

-The implementation effort needs to be driven from the highest levels of the organization.
-The executive team has to show complete and public commitment to the program and focus the management of the organization accordingly.
+The implementation effort needs to be driven from the highest levels of the organisation.
+The executive team has to show complete and public commitment to the programme and focus the management of the organisation accordingly.